apache/incubator-brooklyn/brooklyn-docs/guide/start/blueprints.md

 {% endhighlight %}

 To secure the Apache Brooklyn instance, you can add a username and password to Brooklyn's properties file, as described in the User Guide [here](../ops/brooklyn_properties.html){:target="_blank"}.
-If this is configured, the login command will then require additional parameters for the userid and password.
+If this is configured, the login command will require an additional parameter for the userid and will then prompt for a password.

 Now you can create the application with the command below: